Cars Brands that start with B

 Briggs Automotive Company (BAC) Logo

-2009 marked the founding of the British supercar brand Briggs Automotive Company (BAC).
-The company was founded by brothers Neill (Director of Product Development) and Ian Briggs (Design Director).
-The main focus of the brand was the design and engineering consulting, light technologies.
-The brothers also realized the dream of their car in the form of a lightweight one-seater sports car with an open top that could be used on ordinary roads – the 2011 BAC Mono.
+Briggs Automotive Company (BAC), a British supercar brand, was founded in 2009.
+The founders of the company were brothers Neill (director of product development) and Ian Briggs (design director).
+The main focus of the brand was design and engineering consulting and lightweight technology.
+The brothers also realized a dream of their own in the form of a lightweight, single-seat, open-top sports car that could be used on regular roads – the 2011 BAC Mono.
 In 2019, the BAC Mono R mini-series was launched.

 British American Daytonas (BAD)